Last Updated on 27 November 2025 by Cycloscope

 Hitchhiking and Roads in South Korea

-Hitchhiking is certainly a good option when it comes to backpacking Korea on a budget.
-Koreans are less shy than Japanese and are more likely to give you a ride.
+Hitchhiking is undoubtedly a good option for backpacking in Korea on a budget.
+Koreans are less shy than the Japanese and are more likely to give you a ride.

-There are tons of long-distance bike paths in Korea and that is just great but believe me, you don’t have to stick to that.
-Actually, Korea has a very good road network, and is so easy to find alternative roads that will be almost all for yourself.
+There are tons of long-distance bike paths in Korea, and that’s great, but believe me, you don’t have to stick to them.
+Actually, Korea has a perfect road network, and it is so easy to find alternative roads that are almost all for you.

-I find cycling Korean bike paths quite boring, and not really adventurous, just follow it and that’s it.
+I find cycling on Korean bike paths quite dull and not really adventurous.
+Follow it, and that’s it.
 Not for me, thanks.

-Take side roads, go where people tell you there’s nothing to see, is there that you will find the real South Korea.
-Anyway, roads are sealed and well maintained, the only “real” mountains are in the north but South Korea is a constant up and down that could be quite challenging for your legs.
+Take side roads, go where people tell you there’s nothing to see, and you will find the real South Korea.
+Anyway, roads are sealed and well-maintained; the only “real” mountains are in the north, but South Korea is a constant up-and-down that could be pretty challenging for your legs.

 Safety concerns

-Criminal threats are the least of your worries here, South Korea is one of the safest countries in the world.
-You can leave your wallet on the table of the bar and go for a walk, no problem.
+Criminal threats are the least of your worries here; South Korea is one of the safest countries in the world.
+You can leave your wallet on the bar table and go for a walk, no problem.

 Getting to South Korea overland

-If we literally mean “overland”, then this is almost impossible, North Korea is in the middle and there’s almost no way to get across (I say “almost” because this couple did it, but I can’t even imagine how much they paid).
-If you are wondering why maybe you should read some books about North Korea.
+If we literally mean “overland”, then this is almost impossible.
+North Korea is in the middle and there’s virtually no way to get across (I say “almost” because this couple did it, but I can’t even imagine how much they paid) if you are wondering why, maybe you should read some books about North Korea.

-There are though very interesting ferry connections with many cities in China (we came to Incheon by ferry from Qingdao), with Vladivostok in Russia, and a few ferry routes for Japan, we went from Busan to Fukuoka for less than 40€ on a beautiful ship.
+There are, though, exciting ferry connections with many cities in China (we came to Incheon by ferry from Qingdao), with Vladivostok in Russia, and a few ferry routes for Japan: we went from Busan to Fukuoka for less than 40€ on a beautiful ship.

 Transportation in South Korea

 Buses are plentiful and economical.
-A bike can go in the trunk of the bus for free without any packaging.
-This is great for jumping from one route to another.
-The average price ₩35,000 to cross the country by bus.
+A bike can go in the bus’s trunk for free, without any packaging.
+This is great for jumping between routes.
+The average price is ₩35,000 to cross the country by bus.

 A very modern train takes you from inside the airport to the beginning of the cross-country bike path in 20 minutes.
 Stay on for 20 more minutes to Seoul.
-It’s just ₩8,000 and the bike goes aboard free and fully assembled.
+It’s just ₩8,000, and the bike goes abroad free and fully assembled.
 Weekends and holidays only.

 Did you like this article and want to know more?
 Check our full travel journal in South Korea!
 Don’t forget to follow us on Social Networks and share this post if you find it useful.
 Thanks!